East Riding of Yorkshire Council

 Additional information:

-East Riding of Yorkshire Council will not in principle assist as a guarantor for care leavers in private rented property
+East Riding of Yorkshire Council in principle will assist as a guarantor for care leavers in private rented property

 East Riding of Yorkshire Council in principle will assist with providing a deposit for care leavers in private rented property